ohata-toast/Cloud-Access/en/console-user-guide/cloud-access-start.md

 <br>

 !!! tip "Note"
-    * The required values for connection setup can be obtained from a user with NHN Cloud console permissions.
+    * The required values for connection setup can be obtained from an administrator with NHN Cloud console permissions.
-        * Once verification is completed, the customer name is automatically displayed as set by the user (administrator).
+        * Once verification is completed, the customer name is automatically displayed as set by the administrator.
     * You can register multiple connections, but only one can be active at a time.

 <br>